Rolex Root Beer

 Prices at a Glance: Rolex GMT-Master Root Beer

-How much does the Rolex Root Beer cost?
+How much does the GMT-Master Root Beer cost?

 The GMT-Master Root Beer in Detail

 In the late 1970s, the 1675/3 was followed up by the ref.
 16753.
-This model is almost identical to the previous one, and has the famous brown "nipple dial" and gold-brown bezel.
+This model is almost identical to its predecessor and has the famous brown “nipple dial” and gold and brown bezel.
 Rolex changed the design of the indices on later variants, employing larger hour markers filled with luminous material.
 This is now a common feature of many of the company's sports watches.
 Inside the 16753, you'll find the caliber 3075.

 GMT-Master II: The Next Generation